 (with Chaoyo Cheng, Galen Murray, Yuree Noh, Joseph van Horn, and Johannes Urpelainen.)
 What are the fundamental causes of failure in power sector reform in democratic contexts?
 This paper compares political obstacles to power sector reform in the twenty largest states in India.

 While the issue of poverty in the rural context has been studied extensively, there has been much less focus on poverty in urban settings despite the considerable challenges urban poverty poses to development.
-This research focuses on the issue of access to sanitation in legally recognized slums in New Delhi, India.
+This research focuses on the issue of access to sanitation in New Delhi’s slums.
 Because these are state-recognized slum areas, the government is also responsible for providing access to basic public goods such as public latrines.
-We investigate how and when community organization translates into political demands for basic services, and whether there are gender differences in the channels used for demands.
+We investigate how and when community organization translates into political demands for basic services.

 “Democracy and Basic Services” (work in progress)